Leeds Tithing Office in 1995

 The settlers of Leeds were almost exclusively members of The Church of Jesus Christ of Latter-day Saints, also known as Mormons.
 Tithing, a pivotal expression of Mormon religious devotion, consists of donating 10 percent of a family's income to the church.
 In pioneer times, a settler's wealth was not typically interpreted in terms of cash.
 For tithing purposes, wealth was commonly measured in terms of produce, products, or even service.
 Many families paid tithing "in kind" with peaches, corn, figs, apricots, bottled meat, etc. In many communities a tithing office was established to collect, store, and redistribute the donated goods to those in need.
 The Leeds Tithing Office had both office and storage space.
 It was equipped with bins and barrels in the basement for storage and a big pair of scales for weighing produce.
 The large 200 and 300 gallon oak barrels used for storing wine were too large to go through the doors to the wine cellar, so they had to be constructed in place.
 Of the several early tithing offices built in the region, the Leeds building is the only remaining example of a stone tithing office that still stands with its original stone walls.

 The in-kind tithing system was retired in the early 1920s.
 After that, the ward had no further need for this building.
-It was fixed up inside for living quarters and it has housed quite a few families at different times through the years.
+It was fixed up inside for living quarters and rented out for $12-$15 per month.
+It has housed quite a few families at different times through the years, including the Stanley & Saddie Fuller family (????-1940) and the Silas A. Bushman family (1937-1940).

 During the 1950s, there was an attempt to fix this building up for a Relief Society house. $1,650 had been collected toward that end when it was determined the project was not feasible.
 It would be too expensive to heat.